rosmed/rosmed.github.io/ismr2019/prerequisite.md

 Prerequisite
 ============

 We encourage all participants to bring their own laptops to follow the tutorial.
 This page outlines hardware/software requirements.
 If you are planning to participate in our workshop, we recommend to download/install the following package before the workshop, as it may take some time to download them.

+We provide a Docker image of Linux/ROS environment for the tutorial; however, if you prefer to build your own ROS environment on a native Linux system, please refer to [Setting Up ROS Environment for Tutorial](ros_environment).

 Hardware
 --------